andreasley/SimpleSMTPClient/README.md

 # Supported platforms

 Works on macOS, iOS and Linux.
-In theory.

 # State and compatibility